 Please note: IGCSE final examinations will take place in May and June.
 These are set by the UK examination board and are non-negotiable, your child has to write the examination on the date and time set by the board.

 Absenteeism Formal Procedure

 - When a student reaches their twentieth day of absence, a formal attendance letter will again be sent home with the student.
 The attendance letter will also be emailed to the parents.

 - The above procedure will also be followed on the twenty-fifth day of the student’s absence, however, before being allowed to proceed to the next grade level, the student may also be required to successfully complete the next grade level entrance assessment.
 The decision for placement will rest solely with the school administration.

-- After students exceed 50 days of school absence, the principal will recommend to the Head of School that this student’s placement not be continued for the upcoming year.
+- After students exceed 50 days of school absence, the Primary or Secondary Heads will recommend to the Executive Principal that this student’s placement not be continued for the upcoming year.
 The school will provide a final “excessive absence letter” that will be sent home with the student, and a copy of the letter will be emailed to the parents.

 - Teachers will not provide grades to students who are absent more than 25% (approximately 15 days) of a trimester; rather they will receive narrative comments and an N/A in place of grades.

 - Absences are not recorded as excused or unexcused.
 The days absent will be reflected on the report card along with the number of days present and the total number of school days in each trimester.
 Students on school field trips will not be marked as absent.
 In order for a student to participate in an after-school activity they must be in attendance for the last two classes during the school day.
 A student and his/her parents should work closely with the classroom or specialist teacher to ensure that any missed work due to an absence is made up as soon as possible